nih-cfde/training-and-engagement/docs/General-Tutorials/install_conda_tutorial.md

 (potato) $
 ```

-## 4. Take a look around your new conda environment!
+## Step 4: Take a look around your new conda environment!
 This command shows you information about the conda environment you activated:
 ```
 conda info
 ```

-## 5. Install packages
+## Step 5: Install packages
 The basic command for installing packages is:
 ```
 conda install -y <software name>